 How to Use a Darning Foot for Tears

-Here are the steps to follow to mend a tear with the darning foot.
+Below are the steps to follow to mend a tear with the darning foot on a sewing machine.

 Cut a piece of backing fabric to place behind the tear.
 Neaten the tear as much as possible without making it bigger.
 Choose a backing fabric of the same fabric or one as close as possible in color to the original fabric.
 Pin or baste the backing fabric onto the reverse side of the tear.

 Thread the needle and the bobbin in a color as close to the fabric as possible.
-Start by sewing back and forth over the tear in a vertical fashion.
+Start by sewing with the darning foot in a back and forth over the tear in a vertical fashion.

 Sew over the tear in a horizontal direction to cover the area needing repair.
 Have a look at your handiwork to be sure you have covered the tear with sufficient stitches to make it repaired.